-The primary purpose of the Precinct Election meeting is to elect or appoint delegates to the 2018 State Convention.
-Delegates are party members chosen to represent their precinct at the Hawaii Republican Party 2018 convention.
-Delegates to this years State convention will vote on proposed changes to the State Platform, as well as any proposed resolutions.
+Delegates are party members chosen to represent their precinct at the Honolulu County and Republican Party of Hawaii 2019 conventions.
+Delegates to this years County and State conventions will vote for new leadership, as well as any proposed rules changes or resolutions.

 Listing of Honolulu County Precinct Election Meetings

 |25||Celyn Chong Keeemail@example.com|

 The following rules apply to our Precinct Election Meetings…

 SECTION 320.
 PRECINCT ELECTION MEETINGS.
 Unless otherwise directed by the State Committee, each precinct shall meet once during the first fourteen days of February every year to elect delegates and alternates to the Convention that year and, in every odd-numbered year, also to elect precinct officers and two district committee representatives to serve with the precinct chair on the district committee.